 Labeling: everyone forgets things sometimes.
 When planting a garden, it is important to always know which plant is which.
 Labeling goes a long ways to help you know what is in your garden and where.

 Organizing: a garden scrapbook is a great way to help you stay organized.
 This is especially important for beginners.
 You can use the scrapbook to keep track of where everything is planted and chart the progress of your garden.
 When you take notes on your garden progress, it will help you in the future to make improvements to your garden.
 You can note which plants did well in which didn’t.
+This post is brought to you by Anna Burns Permanent Cosmetics.

 Planting seedlings: most people understand that young plants can be easily damaged because they are so delicate.
 With this in mind, you should always be extra careful when taking the tiny plants out of their pots.
 Never grab them by their stem to pull them out of the pot.
 This will damage the plants.
 Instead, place your hand under the plant and turn it upside down.
 Next, push on the bottom of the pot until the soil and plants both slide out.
 Once you have the plant in your hand, ensure the hole in the spot where the plant is going is wide and deep enough to hold the entire root ball.
 If it is, go ahead and put the plant in the hole then put soil all around the plants, filling in the voids.
 Once all of your plants have been put in the ground, thoroughly water them to help encourage them to grow and continue to spread out their roots.

 Now that you have decided on the type of garden you want to grow and have your tools ready it is time to begin deciding on the plants you want.
 Before going crazy in your local nursery or garden center buying everything you see, you should first check the soil in your garden to determine the kind of plants you can grow there.
 There are several ways you can determine the soil type.
 One way is to simply dig the dirt up to determine if it is clay like or sandy.
 You can also have a soil test performed to determine the pH level and the level of nutrients present.
 Taking either of these steps will help you determine the quality of the soil and what plants will thrive in your garden space.
+Brought to you by the best roofer Buford GA!

 Improving the Soil